 Learn about reporting income and tax responsibilities

-Independent contractors are usually responsible for covering their taxes, and the hiring companies are free from this responsibility.
+Independent contractors taxes are usually their sole responsibility, since we're talking about self-employment taxes, and the hiring companies are free from this responsibility.
 However, depending on the contractor's country, the company might be involved in the process of compiling and reporting compensation.
+Make sure your company is not liable for the taxes as this can pose risk to your business.

 Reporting income of non-US citizens living outside of US

-File a 1099 Form to report US-sourced income to the IRS
+File a IRS Form 1099-NEC to report US-sourced income to the IRS

-A Form 1099-MISC needs to report the total payments made during the year to each contractor that received more than $600.
-A Form 1099-MISC should be filled to the IRS by January 31st for the previous year.
+Form 1099-NEC was last used in 1982 and is now brought back to life by the IRS.
+On this form, employers report the total payments made during the year to each contractor that received more than $600.
+Form 1099-NEC should be filed to the IRS by January 31st for the previous year.

 When reporting non-employee compensation on Form 1099-NEC, the IRS explains that payment must be reported if all four of these conditions are met: